 - Put less soot and tar in the chimney – “Get it Right” and follow the advice on www.burnright.co.uk

 - Use seasoned woods only with a water content of less than 20%.
 A moisture meter is very useful.

 - If you have just moved house, don’t be tempted to light the fire before the chimney is swept – you could end up with the wrong sort of house warming party.

 - Never burn cardboard boxes, waste paper or a big pile of Christmas tree.
 These can start a chimney fire as bits can get sucked up the flue, setting fire to soot or tar in the chimney

 - Burn recommended fuels ONLY and NEVER use your fire for waste disposal.
 This can start chimney fires and produces toxic chemicals.

 - If you are unsure check the manufacturer’s instructions or ask your stove supplier.
 Your local fuel merchant may also be able to give you advice as of course will your Guild sweep.

 - If you have a thatch property it is very important to follow your insurance company recommendations and Local Authority guidelines.

-- Make sure you are aware of the frequency that your chimney must be swept in order to comply with your insurance policy.
+- Be aware how often your chimney must be swept to comply with your insurance policy.
 Your Guild sweep may advise a more regular sweeping frequency than your insurance company requires depending on your situation and what they find in your chimney.